Brazil Sector report

 The arrows in this overview represent the direction of change in the Atradius outlook for the industry since the previous update.
 No arrow will appear if there has been no change in our overall outlook.

-Remains Good The sector remains robust, able to provide strong support to the economy.
+Remains Good The sector remains robust and well managed, able to provide support to the economy.
 This support has been enabled by emergency measures taken by the Central Bank, which helped banks to extend payment terms on loans without raising capital costs.
-Non-performing loans have not yet substantially increased.
+Non-performing loans have not yet substantially increased, and the four largest banks in Brazil recorded robust results in Q1 of 2021.

 Remains Bleak Producers, wholesalers and retailers already suffered before the coronavirus outbreak from fierce competition, thin margins, changes in customer behaviour and increased competition from new online retailers.
-Their performance further deteriorated due to low sales that resulted from lockdowns and rising unemployment.
-Textile value added is expected to shrink by more than 26% in 2020 after annual contractions in 2018 and 2019.
-Payment delays and business failures increased last year – a trend that is expected to continue in 2021.
+Their sales performance further deteriorated due lockdowns and rising unemployment.
+In Q1 of 2021 clothing imports decreased 30% year-on-year.
+Clothing value added is forecast to rebound 13% in 2021, but contracted 24.5% in 2020.